 Education and Experience:

 Bachelor's degree from an accredited institution preferred.

-Previous volleyball coaching or collegiate playing experience in the sport of volleyball is preferred.
+Thee years of collegiate volleyball coaching or collegiate playing experience in the sport of volleyball is required.
 Experience with student athlete recruiting, skill instruction, and game plan development preferred.

 Licenses and Certification: